mysteryx93/FrameRateConverter/README.md

+## InterpolateDoubles

+Replace double frames with interpolated frames using FrameRateConverter

+InterpolateDoubles(C, Thr, Show, Preset, BlkSize, BlkSizeV, MaskThr, MaskOcc, SkipThr, BlendOver, SkipOver, Stripes, Dct, DctRe)

+@ Thr         - Frames will be replaced when Luma difference with previous frame is greater than threshold (default=.1)

+@ Show        - If true, "FRAME FIXED" will be written on replaced frames (default=false)

+@ All other parameters are the same as FrameRateConverter

 ## StripeMask

 Builds a mask detecting horizontal and vertical straight lines and patterns, as MvTools tends to fail in such areas.

-StripeMask(C, BlkSize, BlkSizeV, Overlap, OverlapV, Trh, Comp, CompV, Str, StrF, Lines
+StripeMask(C, BlkSize, BlkSizeV, Overlap, OverlapV, Thr, Comp, CompV, Str, StrF, Lines

 @ BlkSize, BlkSizeV     - The horizontal and vertical block size. (default: BlkSize=16, BlkSizeV=BlkSize)

 @ Overlap, OverlapV     - How many pixels to overlap between blocks, generally between 1/4 and 1/2 of block size. (default = BlkSize/4)

-@ Trh                   - Dynamic content gives blended (grey) line averages while lines and stripes have contrast between average values.
+@ Thr                   - Dynamic content gives blended (grey) line averages while lines and stripes have contrast between average values.
 This specifies the contrast threshold where a line average is taken for calculations.
 A lower value gives a stronger and more sensitive mask. (default = 26)

 @ Comp, CompV           - How many lines averages to compare with each other. (default = 2 with BlkSize<16 and 3 with BlkSize>=16)